 In the process, lectins also facilitate the attachment and binding of viruses and bacteria, helping them reach their targets (Dalla Pellegrina et al. 20095).

-For example, lectins present in cereals and pseudo-grains enable various pathogens to cause a variety of diseases.
+For example, cereal and pseudo-grain lectins enable various pathogens to cause various diseases.

 Moreover, lectins can bind to insulin and leptin receptors, ultimately leading to weight gain (Shechter 19836).

 Also, some lectins increase insulin resistance, leading to even more weight gain (Kamikubo et al. 20087).